This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Hue, Saturation, and Value

 Abbreviation for HyperText Markup Language.
-A text description language related to SGML; it mixes plain text content with text format markup to describe formatted text.
+A text description language related to SGML; it mixes plain text content with text format markup to describe the formatted text.
 HTML is used as the source language for Web pages (including this one) on the Internet.

 Abbreviation for HyperText Transfer Protocol – an application protocol for distributed, collaborative, hypermedia information systems.
 It is the foundation of data communication for the World Wide Web.